saketjain/saketjain.github.io/_tabs/about_me.md

 When I’m not writing code or exploring new AI models, you’ll probably find me:

-- Building games and interactive projects on TurboWarp/Scratch
-- Tinkering with microcontrollers like Micro:bit for fun electronics projects
 - Writing technical blogs to share my learnings
 - Sketching out startup ideas in the AI and CV space
+- Tinkering with microcontrollers like Micro:bit for fun electronics projects along with my son

 ---